planetarydev/json-sql-builder2/README.md

     },
     examples: {
         // write at minimum one Test "Basic Usage" for each Type of Syntax defined above
-        // using the same structure as used by Typeds({...}) in the class constructor.
+        // using the same structure as used by this.Types({...}) in the class constructor.
-        // Additional Test and Examples allways wellcome!
+        // Additional Tests and Examples allways wellcome!

         // Example of a Test-Case for the Type "Object":
         Object: {